Irrelon/ForerunnerDB/readme.md

 also optionally modify the operation data and actually cancel the operation entirely allowing you to provide database-level data validation etc.

 Setting up triggers is very easy.

+### Example: Cancel Operation Before Insert Trigger
 Here is an example of a *before insert* trigger that will cancel the insert operation before the data is inserted into the database:

 	var db = new ForerunnerDB(),
     	collection = db.collection('test');